 The River Black at Station 1 (upstream) was taken from a location where the depth of the water was approximately 30-30cm.
 The stream width is less than 2m here and the substrate consists of cobbles and small boulders which were fairly compacted with calcium deposits in some locations.
 The level of silt in the stream was moderately low and confined to the stream bed underneath the stones and cobbles.
 The flow on the day was moderately fast.
-The water was clear, there was no turbidity or evidence of excessive algal growth.
+The water was clear with a low level of silt, there was no turbidity or evidence of excessive algal growth.
 The sample was taken from suitable riffle and glide type habitats.

-The sample from station 1 (upstream of discharge) was dominated by Group C taxa (58.4%).
+The sample from station 1 (upstream of discharge) was dominated by Group C taxa (92.7%) and this group occurred in excessive numbers.
 Group C macro-invertebrates are tolerant of moderate levels of organic pollution.
-The freshwater shrimp Gammarus duebeni was numerous in the sample (29%), as was the mayfly Baetis rhodani.
-Diptern larvae from the Simuliidae family were common, whilst diptern larvae from the Chironomidae family were noted in fair numbers.
-Group A taxa (most sensitive to organic pollution) were absent and Group B taxa (less sensitive) were present in small numbers and represented by cased caddis larvae from the Limnephilidae family, who are generally slightly more tolerant of organic pollution than other cased caddis families.
+The most abundant taxon in the sample was the mayfly Baetis rhodani and at over 65% of the faunal assemblage, this dominated the sample.
+The freshwater shrimp Gammarus duebeni was common in the sample (16%).
+Other Group C taxa present included diptern larvae from the Chironomidae family and this occurred in fair numbers.
+Caseless caddis were also present and represented by the Rhyacophilidae, Polycentropodidae and Glossosomatidae families.
+Group A taxa (most sensitive to organic pollution) were absent, as was Group B (less sensitive).
 Group D taxa were present in the sample in fair numbers and they were represented by the water louse Asellus aquaticus and leeches.
 Group D taxa are tolerant of organic pollution.
-Based on the relative abundance of these indicator groups with the dominance of Group C taxa and the presence of Group D taxa in fair numbers, this station was assigned a Q3, i.e., poor status.
+Based on the relative abundance of these indicator groups with the excessiveness of Group C taxa and the presence of Group D taxa in fair numbers, this station was assigned a Q3, i.e., poor status.
 Under the requirements of the EU Water Framework Directive, this is unsatisfactory.

-The SSRS obtained at Station 1 was also low (2.4), putting it within the At Risk category.
-The reason for this low score was due to the absence of Ephemeroptera and Plecoptera and the relatively high numbers of GOLD taxa (Gastopods, Oligochaetes, Dipterns) and Asellus.
+The SSRS obtained at Station 1 was also low (4), putting it within the At Risk category.